How Do Text Message Reminders Work? SMS vs Push Notifications

 SMS messages also persist.
 A push notification disappears once you swipe it.
 A text message stays in your thread until you actively deal with it.
 It is still there when you unlock your phone an hour later.
 That persistence is the difference between a reminder that registers and one that vanishes.

 The numbers back this up.
-Text messages have a 98% open rate, with most read within three minutes.
-Push notifications average roughly a 50% open rate, and that number drops as notification volume increases.
+Text messages have a 98% open rate (Gartner), with most read within three minutes.
+Push notifications average roughly a 20% open rate (MobiLoud, 2025), and that number drops as notification volume increases.
 For something as important as a reminder, the delivery channel matters as much as the reminder itself.

 | Channel | Open rate | Persistence | Friction to set up |